Buddhist crisis: November 1963

-On November 1, 1963, after six months of tension and growing opposition to the regime, ARVN generals executed the 1963 South Vietnamese coup, which led to arrest and assassination of Ngô Đình Diệm the next day.
+On November 1, 1963, after six months of tension and growing opposition to the regime, ARVN generals executed a coup, which led to arrest and assassination of Ngô Đình Diệm the next day.

 Historiography

 Scholarship on the Buddhist crisis presents multiple interpretations.
 Some view it as a genuine struggle for religious freedom against Diệm's anti-Buddhist policies.
 Others contend that leaders exaggerated claims of persecution to attain political dominance, as the militant Buddhists deliberately sought to subvert every government in power from 1963 to 1966.

 The Diệm government always denied any accusations of repression against Buddhists and presented these self-immolations and riots as the result of infiltration by communist guerrillas disguised as monks.
-Some Franco-Vietnamese authors supported this infiltration thesis, which then allowed American and North Vietnamese propaganda to widely exploit these troubles with the aim of destabilizing and defaming the South Vietnamese government.
+Some South Vietnamese authors supported this infiltration thesis, which then allowed American and North Vietnamese propaganda to widely exploit these troubles with the aim of destabilizing and defaming the South Vietnamese government.
 Thus, police searches allowed the South Vietnamese government to discover the presence of weapons of war in certain pagodas, leading to the closure of 12 of them.
 Another perspective sees the movement as rooted in Vietnamese religious traditions, with leaders resisting rapid modernization or opposing the escalating war.

 Historian Edward Miller, however, situates the crisis within the Vietnamese Buddhist revival, which aimed to restore Buddhism's historical role in the nation while modernizing Vietnam.
 This movement clashed with Diệm's Personalist Revolution, an abstruse form of communitarianism that blended Mounier's personalism with contemporary Vietnamese discourse among others.
 The conflict thus reflected a collision between competing visions of modern Vietnamese nationalism and was part of a broader, multi-sided struggle over nation-building, involving both domestic groups and foreign actors like the United States.
+According to historian Jerema Słowiak, Diệm's favoritism towards certain Catholics was not a sign of corruption and nepotism, but that it was necessary for Diệm to favor people loyal towards him, given the precarious internal situation of Vietnam.